uw-cryo/DeepDEM/README.md

 ## Preparing the input datasets
 Follow the steps outlined in `dataset_processing/baker_csm/baker_csm_processing.ipynb` to start

-TODO: Revised script version to work with new pairs
+TODO: Integrate revised scripts to work with new pairs

 ## Training the network
-Run train.py with modifications
+Run `train.py` with modifications:
 - `python train.py`
-Run with CLI (in progress):
+Run with LightningCLI (in progress, encouraged):
 - Check available parameter and model and dataset settings
 - Run with commands like `python train_cli.py fit --data.train_directory="/path/to/training/data" --data.val_directory="/path/to/validation/data" --model.normalization="meanstd" ...`